DennisBuijs/Collections/README.md

 # Collections

 An implementation of Collections in PHP.

-## Goal

-Provide a rich wrapper for PHP arrays.
+Collections are a rich wrapper for arrays.